Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 - <20mV, typically <10mV gain 10 at IC=10mA.

-- Base current is not given but the collector current is 2A max. and Ib is graphs go up to 200mA.
+- Base current is not given, but the collector current is 2A max., and Ib is the graph that goes up to 200mA.

 DSS30101L Zetex